-That didn't stop a few retailers, and a good number of sommeliers, from jumping on the In Pursuit of Balance bandwagon, making a point of rejecting wines above 14% alcohol, and embracing leaner alcohol wines whether they were appealing or not.
+That didn't stop a few retailers, and a good number of sommeliers, from jumping on the In Pursuit of Balance bandwagon, making a point of rejecting wines above 14% alcohol and embracing leaner alcohol wines whether they were appealing or not.
 No wonder so many folks still wince at the sight of sommeliers.
 Especially since all consumers really want out of sommeliers is a good wine list, and an occasional recommendation — preferably something in synch with their taste.
 No one needs nannying.

 Ultimately, though, a sommelier's mission is to steer a guest towards the ideal wines for dishes, regardless of alcohol levels, because the better a wine tastes with a dish the better the impression of a restaurant.
 And this is where the democracy of wines comes in.
-It doesn't matter, for instance, if a Côte-Rôtie is better (or better "balanced") than a Cornas or Saint-Joseph.
+It doesn't matter, for instance, if a Côte-Rôtie is better (or better "balanced") than a Cornas or Saint Joseph.
 What matters more is if one of these red Rhônes goes with the food a customer happens to order, like grilled or roasted red meat; or, as the expatriate food writer Richard Olney once famously prescribed, with a braised and stuffed shoulder of lamb.

-But take those same grills or braises and finish them with reductions of fruit or in a Port infused demi-glace, plus beds of onion marmalade or caramelized root vegetables, and I’d wager that a humongous Australian Shiraz might actually fare better than the leaner, earthier wines of the Northern Rhône.
-Incorporate exotic ingredients like star anise, hoisin, black beans or chocolate mole, and then lavish, sweet toned, decidedly warmer climate American Syrahs from, say, Lodi, Santa Barbara's Ballard Canyon AVA, or Southern Oregon might make even more sense.
+But take those same grills or braises and finish them with reductions of fruit or in a Port-infused demi-glace, plus beds of onion marmalade or caramelized root vegetables, and I’d wager that a humongous Australian Shiraz might actually fare better than the leaner, earthier wines of the Northern Rhône.
+Incorporate exotic ingredients like star anise, hoisin, black beans, or chocolate mole, and then lavish, sweet-toned, decidedly warmer climate American Syrahs from, say, Lodi, Santa Barbara's Ballard Canyon AVA, or Southern Oregon might make even more sense.
 If some dishes are better off matched with fruitier, higher alcohol, lower acid Syrahs, so be it.

-Eventually, of course, In Pursuit of Balance as a movement puttered out for on its own.
+Eventually, of course, In Pursuit of Balance is a movement puttered out on its own.
 Not with a bang but a whimper.
 We're back to living in a world where we taste a wine first, before peering at a label to see if it finished at 12.5% or 15.5% alcohol.
 Either way, it's okay if it tastes great.
 Which was always the way it was supposed to be.

 This is especially good because there's too much good winegrowing going on out there to dismiss anything because of arbitrary standards like alcohol level, or someone's conception of varietal character.
 "Balance," as a wine term, is back to being a descriptor, not the name of a cause, or code for lean and under-fruited.

 The most important thing is getting back to judging wines for what they are, not for what anyone says they're supposed to be.
 The appreciation, that is, of the sheer diversity coming out of all the regions and terroirs around the world.
-Or as the French have been correctly saying all along, vive la différence!
+Or as the French have been correctly saying all along, Vive la différence!